 Rotational power training: the foundation for all athletic power

-Jason Krantz explains how to improve your total body power and sport performance with rotational power training
+Jason Krantz explains how to improve your total body power and sports performance with rotational power training

 All athletic movements involve a rotational component, either creating twisting movements through concentric muscular contractions (baseball swing, shot put) or resisting rotational movements/stabilizing the torso through isometric contractions.
 The ability to concurrently generate and transfer power in the torso originates from the core.
 The core includes the muscles of the abdominals, lower back, pelvic floor and hips.
 In the simplest terms: rotational training = core training = total body power training.